 Develop Your Language and Intercultural Competences

 This forum’s presentations will explore the teaching and education of other foreign languages such as German, Spanish, French, and Chinese at university level in Japan.
 Language education has to bear constant changes caused by G-N-L-university reform(s).
 Invariably, questions such as ‘What does Monkasho expect of this change and the forthcoming implementation of the CEFR?’ arise.
 In a globalized world, the following points need also to be addressed: ‘What are the advantages of (even very basic) multilingualism?’ and ‘How to integrate intercultural communication into language teaching?’.

 When teaching language, teachers must provide students with a rich environment to encourage and enable Communication.
 This presentation stresses the necessity of Pragmatics--using language appropriately--and Grammar--utilizing the structure of language effectively.
 These are essential for language classrooms at all levels.
 While today many language lessons stress grammar at the expense of pragmatics (or vice versa), this presentation argues that these can be integrated with positive results for learning.
 Teacher education should prioritize both at the same time.

 School Owners SIG（学校経営者研究部会）フォーラム

-s at JALT National and last year's PanSIG, this will be an opportunity for owners to gather together and discuss/debate different issues related to the business side of running a language school.
-Previous issues discussed have included teacher contracts, school culture, and teacher policies.
+This will be an opportunity for owners to gather together and discuss/debate different issues related to the business side of running a language school.
+Issues discussed at previous forums have included teacher contracts, school culture, and marketing, and financial issues.